Guess Who? game

 Wild is a fairly poor idea and isn't helped by the use of very tiny pegs, which are just begging to be lost in the first five minutes you use them.
 You stick a peg beside three of the faces and, if the solution is one of those wild shots, you get an additional point.

 Time is a very, very challenging concept and even adults will have trouble with it!
-You set the counter to level one (hard), two (very hard) or three (you'd better be an ambi-dextrous genius) before play begins.
-Now the Yes and No buttons are very important, as they dictate how much time you have remaining to Guess Who the other person chose.
+You set the counter to level one (hard), two (very hard) or three (you’d better be an ambi-dextrous genius) before play begins.
+Now the Yes and No buttons are very important, as they dictate how much time

 Click to order the Guess Hue Game from Amazon!Click to order the Guess Hue Game from Amazon!So the pressure is really on to be closing windows to narrow down the suspects and answer your own question at the same time!
 This game is a very stressful version, but it's also a way to keep it fresh and make it appeal to older players.
 It's a smart, well thought-out mode to the Guess Who? game that adds a lot of value.